Skip to main content

 PropertyTypeDetails

-NameStringName of the environment e.g. Production.
+NameStringName of the environment (for example, Production).

 DescriptionStringBrief description of the environment.